Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 At booking, the developer issues an Oqood (interim ownership registration) through DLD – AED 4,000 fixed fee plus 0.25% of the unit value.
 This sits on the title until handover, then converts to a full title deed (4% DLD fee due then, not at booking, on most contracts).
 The Oqood is what protects your interim ownership claim if the developer goes into administration mid-project.

 Standard payment plan in 2026 is 10/40/50 – 10% on booking, 40% during construction (split across 4–6 milestones), 50% on handover.
-Post-handover plans are common with mid-tier and lower developers – 50/50, 60/40, even 30/70 – where you continue paying after you've taken the keys.
+Post-handover plans are common with mid-tier developers – 50/50, 60/40, even 30/70 – where you continue paying after you've taken the keys.
 Those plans are not free; the developer prices the financing cost into the headline.
-Compare an Emaar 10/40/50 against a Binghatti 50/50 with the same listed price and the Emaar is cheaper in present-value terms.
-The Binghatti is just structured to look smaller monthly.
+Compare an Emaar 10/40/50 against a similar 50/50 with the same listed price and the 10/40/50 is cheaper in present-value terms.
+The longer plan is structured to look smaller monthly.

 How I evaluated these ten developers